Why do you need over 50’s travel insurance?

 Travel tips for over 50s

-Make sure to book your travel insurance early because the cancellation cover begins as soon as your policy does.
+Book your travel insurance early as cancellation cover begins as soon as your policy does.
 The sooner you buy your travel insurance the more confident you can feel about being covered for your trip, whatever happens.

 Cruise travel insurance for over 50s